Newborn hearing test

 Continue reading below

-The National Institute for Health and Care Excellence (NICE) has issued new guidance on postnatal care, including newborn hearing tests.
+The National Institute for Health and Care Excellence (NICE) has issued guidance on postnatal care, including newborn hearing tests.

 They recommend that your baby's hearing test should if possible be carried out in the first 4-5 weeks after they are born.
 However, if this is not possible it can be carried out before your baby is 3 months old.

 Hearing loss in babies is uncommon, only affecting around one to two babies in every thousand.
 However, it is important to have these tests done so that your baby can be referred to a specialist if there is any suggestion of a hearing problem.
+If you suspect a problem with your baby's hearing (for instance if they do not respond to your voice or startle at loud noises) you can discuss it with your doctor or health visitor.

 How is hearing checked?